 The legal framework for personal budgets and direct payments for special educational provision

 Section 49 (1) of the Act says that a LA that maintains an EHCP or is securing the preparation of an EHCP, for a child or young person must prepare a personal budget for them if asked to do so by the child’s parent or the young person.

 Section 49 (3) provides for regulations to be made about personal budgets, including about direct payments, whose purpose is “representing all or part of a personal budget to be made to a child’s parent or a young person or a person of a prescribed description in prescribed circumstances, in order to secure provision to which the budget relates”.

-Whilst section 49 gives the right to request a personal budget in respect of the special educational provision specified in an EHCP, there are limits on the scope of that right.
+Whilst section 49 gives the right to request a personal budget in respect of the SEP in an EHCP, there are limits on the scope of that right.
 The SEN (PB) Amendment Regs inserted regulation 4A into the SEN (PB) Regs, which confirmed that in certain circumstances, an LA is not required to prepare a personal budget.
 This will apply where the personal budget is part of a larger overall budget sum and disaggregation of the sum for the personal budget:

-- Would have an adverse impact on services provided or arranged by the LA for other EHC plan holders, or
+. would have an adverse impact on services provided or arranged by the LA for other EHCP holders, or

 If the LA does refuse a personal budget on such grounds, it should inform the parents or the young person why it is unable to do so.
 The SEND Code (9.106) indicates that the LA should work with the parent or young person to try to personalise the services in question through other means and should use the information to inform future joint commissioning arrangements to ensure that greater choice and control can be achieved in future.